Bacula-Systems/ansible-collection-bacula-enterprise/README.md

 Variable | Description
 -------- | ---------------------
-bee_version | the Bacula Enterprise Edition version, for example: `18.0.7` director_hostname | the FQDN of the Director host, for example: `baculadir.example.com`.
+bee_version | the Bacula Enterprise Edition version, for example: `18.0.7` sdplugin_version | used when the Bacula Enterprise plugin uses a different version number.
+For example, the HPE StoreOnce Catalyst Plugin, where you should use sdplugin_version=1.0.1. director_hostname | the FQDN of the Director host, for example: `baculadir.example.com`.
 The name of the Director is, by default, the hostname + "-dir".
 In this example, the Director name will be `baculadir-dir` client_hostname | the FQDN of the Client host, for example, `baculaclient.example.com` client_name | the name of the File Daemon/Client.
 For example, `baculaclient1-fd`.
 If not specified, the `client_name` will be automatically created using the `client_hostname` + `-fd`